OCP Data Privacy Policy

 1.

-PROCESSING ACCORDING TO THE INSTRUCTIONS OF DATA CONTROLLER1.1.
+PROCESSING ACCORDING TO THE INSTRUCTIONS OF THE DATA CONTROLLER1.1.

 1.1.1.